 Recognizing that fees serve no role in making communities safer and that they unfairly force people who come into contact with the courts to pay for a system that serves all of society, the Justice Index sets a goal of abolishing all court fees.
 No state has yet abolished all court fees, but one in three has moved to abolish some of the most pernicious fees.
 These include fees for appointed counsel in criminal cases and fees for a person's incarceration, such as per diem "pay to stay" fees and charges for the cost of meals and other basic necessities.
-Kansas imposes a range of fees, including fees for the cost of appointed counsel and the costs of a person's own incarceration. ii
+Missouri imposes a wide range of fees and costs in criminal cases, including fees for the services of public defenders and the costs of incarceration.
+It received partial credit because in recent years Missouri has begun to take steps to curb the harmful effects of fees, including capping the amount of revenue towns may raise from court fees.ii

-Recommendation: Kansas should abolish all fees.
+Recommendation: Missouri should abolish all fees.
 Short of that, it should abolish the most pernicious fees, including fees for appointed counsel and incarceration fees.